To enhance life today these projects aim to have a direct benefit on the everyday lives of people affected by a brain tumour.

 She has had over 200 articles published in peer reviewed scientific journals.

-Professor Sharp and her team will start by looking at the research that has been done into self-management techniques for other cancers, as well as those used currently by brain tumour survivors.
-She will look for the aspects of these previous or existing interventions to determine which were the most effective.
+Professor Sharp and her team will start by looking at the research that has been done into self-management programmes for other cancers, as well as those used currently by brain tumour survivors.
+She will look for the aspects of these previous or existing programmes to determine which worked best.

-When these aspects have been identified the research team will work with those personally affected, their loves ones and other healthcare professionals to develop an effective self-management programme to improve life today.
+When these aspects have been identified the research team will work with those personally affected by brain tumours, their loves ones and other healthcare professionals to develop an effective self-management programme to improve survivors' lives today.

 Reducing the effects of fatigue